pospisilboh/Memgraph/Forename/README.md

 - Create a forename gender model.
 Prepare the forename gender data model to support forename gender recommendation:
    -  nodes with label `Gender` and `LastTwoChar`
    -  edges with type `HAS_GENDER` and `HAS_LAST_TWO_CHAR`
 - Nodes and relations enrichement.
-With the Mamgraph query modules calculate properties:
+With the Memgraph query modules calculate properties:
    - `betweenness centrality`, `pageRank` for nodes,
    - `bridge` for relationships.
 - Create export files for Tableau.
 The following two files are created: